-430 The evolution of moisture transport and content associated with EASMF progression is indicated in Figure 9 by the values of IVT and IWV, respectively.
-These quantities are computed with a vertical integration from 1000 hPa up to 500 hPa.
-However, their values would be similar if either restricted to lower levels only or extended to the tropopause (not shown), as specific humidity decreases substantially with height, and thus they can be seen as representative of the forcing of low-level moisture advection towards the front.
-The figure displays a weak relative maximum in IVT over southern China during spring, with 435 little large-scale circulation at low levels.
-As the season progresses, the South Asian monsoon circulation picks up, along with the anticyclonic flow in the neighbouring west Pacific.
-This leads to the onset of southerlies over the South China Sea and the transport of moist tropical air over eastern China towards the EASMF, with IVT values increasing considerably over the region.
-A strong IVT maximum develops by Mei Yu on an elongated area south-west of Japan, just south of the EASMF, with values comparable to the maximum visible in the Bay of Bengal (BoB).
-IVT values are higher in this band between China and Japan, 440 where zonal circulation at low levels strengthens, than over eastern China.
-This is not caused by a higher moisture content in the region, but by stronger winds enhancing the moisture transport, as is made clear by the IWV contours.
-The 48 kg m-2 IWV isoline, limited to the Indochina peninsula in spring, progresses east, extending over the South China Sea and the near Pacific, and north, over south-eastern China.
-Its northern edge reaches the EASMF by the Mei Yu stage.
-By then, local maxima beyond 53 kg m-2 are visible not only over South China but also further north, closer to the Yangtze river, consistent with the poleward transport of monsoon air towards the front.
-The magnitude of these IWV values is comparable to those present in the BoB (apart from the even higher values present over the Ganges-Brahmaputra delta), confirming that the air advected by the low-level southerlies towards the EASMF retains a moisture content typical of South Asian monsoon airmasses.
+The evolution of moisture transport and content associated with EASMF progression is indicated in Fig. 9 by the values of IVT and IWV, respectively.
+These quantities are computed with a vertical integration from 1000 up to 500 hPa.
+However, their values would be similar if they were either restricted to lower levels only or extended to the tropopause (not shown) as specific humidity decreases substantially with height, and thus they can be seen as representative of the forcing of low-level moisture advection towards the front.
+The figure displays a weak relative maximum in IVT over southern China during the spring stage, with little large-scale circulation at low levels.
+As the season progresses, the South Asian monsoon circulation picks up, along with the anticyclonic flow in the neighbouring western Pacific.
+This leads to the onset of southerlies over the South China Sea and the transport of moist tropical air over eastern China towards